-- (d) Paragraph F.(2) of this Sideletter regarding reuse of New Media productions in traditional media shall apply to High Budget SVOD Programs. - (e) Paragraph F.(3) of this Sideletter regarding the tests for triggering Supplemental Markets payments and the proration provisions in XXVIII of the Basic Agreement shall apply to residual payments due under this Paragraph G.(5). - (f) (i) The following shall apply to a High Budget SVOD Program (other than a pilot, episode of a series or part of a miniseries) produced during the term of, and subject to, this Agreement that is: - (A) 96 minutes or longer with a budget in excess of \$30 million (in excess of \$45 million for an animated High Budget SVOD Program) [budget thresholds to
+(d) Paragraph F.(2) of this Sideletter regarding reuse of New Media productions in traditional media shall apply to High Budget SVOD Programs.

+(e) Paragraph F.(3) of this Sideletter regarding the tests for triggering Supplemental Markets payments and the proration provisions in XXVIII of the Basic Agreement shall apply to residual payments due under this Paragraph G.(5).

+(f) (i) The following shall apply to a High Budget SVOD Program (other than a pilot, episode of a series or part of a mini-series) produced during the term of, and subject to, this Agreement that is:

-- be increased by the wage increases in each year of the Agreement]; - (B) intended primarily for use on a subscription consumer pay video-on-demand new media service; - (C) subject to a license agreement with an SVOD service with more than 1,000,000 domestic subscribers, which license agreement was entered into on or after January 1, 2019 (or, in the absence of a license agreement, the principal photography of which commences on or after January 1, 2019); and - (D) produced with employees employed by Producer under this Agreement, as defined in Article XXVIII.(c)(1)(iii) of this Agreement and as further clarified in subparagraph (g) of Article XXVIII. of this Agreement. - (ii) If such Program is released in theaters in the United States or Canada and an admission fee is charged to view the
+(A) 96 minutes or longer with a budget in excess of \$32,781,810 (in excess of \$49,172,715 for an animated High Budget SVOD Program) [budget thresholds to be increased by the wage increases in each year of the Agreement35];36

-The budget threshold for such a live action High Budget SVOD Program increases to more than \$30,900,000 effective August 4, 2019 and to more than \$31,827,000 effective August 2, 2020; the budget threshold for such an animated High Budget SVOD Program increases to more than \$46,350,000 effective August 4, 2019 and to more than \$47,740,500 effective August 2, 2020.
+35 The budget threshold for such a live action High Budget SVOD Program increases to over \$33,765,264 effective July 31, 2022 and to over \$34,778,222 effective July 30, 2023; the budget threshold for such an animated High Budget SVOD Program increases to more than \$50,647,896 effective July 31, 2022 and to more than \$52,167,333 effective July 30, 2023.

-The budget shall be determined by the production costs, including the "above" and "below the line" costs and "pre-production" and "post-production" costs.
+36 The budget shall be determined by the production costs, including the "above" and "below the line" costs and "pre-production" and "post-production" costs.
 Production costs shall not include: (a) the costs of the premium for a completion bond; (b) a contingency fund not to exceed ten percent (10%) of the budget; (c) costs reimbursed by insurance; and (d) overages caused by a force majeure event or governmental action.
 Employer shall provide the IATSE, upon request, with a report of the actual expenditures of the production ("Final Expenditure Report") and such other relevant materials as the IATSE may require which show the actual cost of the production.
-All information received or reviewed by representatives of the IATSE or retained professionals shall be confidential and neither the IATSE nor its representatives or retained professionals shall disclose any such information except as necessary to enforce their rights under the Agreement.
+All information received or reviewed by representative of the IATSE or retained professionals shall be confidential and neither the IATSE nor